SalesforceSFDC/Accenture/README.md

 After the order details are captured in Salesforce, an order needs to be created in the remote system (OMS), and the remote system manages the order through its conclusion.

 ### Problem
-When an event occurs in Salesforce, how do you initiate a process in a remote system, pass the required information to that process, receive a response
+When an event occurs in Salesforce, how do you initiate a process in a remote system, pass the required information to that process, receive a response from the remote system, and then use the response data to make updates within Salesforce?